sporto/elm-tutorial/010_foundations/hello.md

 ### main

+Front end applications in Elm starts on a `main` function. `main` is a function that returns an element to draw into the page.
+In this case it returns Html of type `a`.

-Every application in Elm starts on a `main` function. `main` should be a function that returns a static element or a signal of elements (more on signals later).
+should be a function that returns a static element or a signal of elements (more on signals later).
 In this case `main` just returns an `Html.Html` element (Html element from the Html module).

 ### elm reactor